 This negative aspect of being a digital nomad can be particularly tough to manage.
 You may be living your best life and having amazing experiences that you wouldn’t have had otherwise.
 But just as you are having some memorable experiences, your friends and family back home will be having them as well.
 While some may not be the biggest things like a mid-’20s or ‘30’s birthday of a friend, some may be massive.
 You may be faced with a situation where there are two or three (or more) really big events happening in the same year and you just can’t make it to all of them.
 So you may have to choose what things matter most to you – which can be one of the hardest things you could ever do.
 And while the other smaller things will come and go, watching your friend’s and family’s lives go by as you watch can be a very difficult thing.

-In conclusion, like most big choices in life, there are many pros and cons of being a digital nomad as well.
+Like most big choices in life, there are many pros and cons of being a digital nomad as well.
 While it’s not an easy choice to make, some may find that the pros definitely outweigh the cons of being a digital nomad.
 Hopefully, this helps you to understand the realities of being a digital nomad.